One Piece Odyssey: Development

 One Piece Odyssey was announced on March 28, 2022, as part of the One Piece franchise's 25th anniversary.
 It was developed by ILCA and published by Bandai Namco Entertainment and released for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on January 13, 2023.
 The game's soundtrack was composed by Motoi Sakuraba.

 Reception

 One Piece Odyssey received "generally favorable" reviews for the Windows and Xbox Series X/S versions but received "mixed or average" reviews for the PlayStation 5 version, according to review aggregator Metacritic.
-The PlayStation 5 version continues to be plagued with issues downloading DLC.

 The PlayStation 4 version of One Piece Odyssey was the second bestselling retail game throughout its first week of release in Japan, with 35,123 physical copies being sold.
 The PlayStation 5 version was the third bestselling retail game in the country throughout the same week, selling 26,879 physical copies.